waimea-cpy/kotlin-gui-colour-2025/README.md

-# Kotlin GUI Starter - Basic UI
+# Kotlin GUI Colour Picker

-A starter project for a very simple Kotlin GUI app using Swing and FlatLAF
+A simple app with a Swing GUI that allows a colour to be created